PECOS-packages/PECOS/docs/user-guide/inferred-guppy-dem.md

 **More probe shots do not make a better DEM.** Inference solves an affine system over GF(2): once the probe matrix reaches full rank the solution is exact and unique, and further rows can only re-validate it.
-The derived default adds a margin because probes are random -- exactly the minimum number of random rows is full rank only about 29% of the time, and each extra row halves the shortfall probability.
+The derived default adds a margin because probes are random -- a square system of exactly one row per unknown is full rank only about 29% of the time, and each row beyond it halves the shortfall probability, so with the validation rows and margin included a rank failure is vanishingly unlikely.
+Elimination uses every probe row;
+validation rows are additional consistency constraints on the same fit, not a held-out set.
 Raise `probe_shots` to buy validation confidence against a mis-inferred parity, not resolution.

 ## Failure guide